History of WCBD News 2

-WCBD’s call letters stand for: C=Charleston, B=Berkeley, D=Dorchester for the three main counties it serves.
+WCBD’s call letters stand for C=Charleston, B=Berkeley, D=Dorchester — the three main counties it serves.

 News 2 is equipped with two microwave live trucks, a mobile satellite truck, several portable microwave live units, and a fleet of news vehicles.
-Our news department has access to over 50 remote cameras located throughout the Lowcountry via the SC Department of Transportation Traffic Cameras as well as our very own Sky View 2 (tower cam) overlooking the Arthur Ravenel Jr. Bridge and the Charleston Harbor.
+Our news department has access to more than 50 remote cameras located throughout the Lowcountry via the South Carolina Department of Transportation Traffic Cameras as well as our very own Sky View 2 (tower cam) overlooking the Arthur Ravenel Jr. Bridge and the Charleston Harbor.